rozbb/fantastic-snarks-homework/README.md

 # Intro
 In this assignment, you will build a toy zcash-esque scheme for manipulating commitments in a Merkle tree.
 In this case, the objects will be baseball cards.

 A baseball card is a tuple which contains `(purchase_price, serial_num)`, i.e., the dollar amount that the card was bought for, and the serial number printed on it.
 There is a public ledger, represented as a Merkle tree, whose leaves are all the known authentic baseball cards, appearing in order of time of purchase.
-In order to hide the potentially sensitive values of these cards, we make the leaves _card commitments_, i.e., values of the form `Com((purchase_price, serial_num); nonce)`.
+In order to hide the potentially sensitive values of these cards, we make the leaves _card commitments_, i.e., values of the form `Com((purchase_price, serial_num); com_rand)`.

 ```
       G = root